ioshisolis/bootcamp-kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The first quarter is the better time to launch a campaign, the number of campaigns cancel it always stays the same.
+The first quarter is the better time to launch a campaign, the number of campaigns cancel seems to be low and keeps the same pattern.

 - What can you conclude about the Outcomes based on Goals?

-The best campaigns have goals less than 1000 or between 20000 and 24999, these two ranges get a better successful percentage.
+The best campaigns have goals less than 1000 and between 25000 to 29999.
+These two ranges get a better successful percentage.
 This also shows that no campaigns where cancel for the subcategory of plays.
+What we can conclude is that campaiangs over.
+45000 might not be a good idea.

 - What are some limitations of this dataset?